A High-Throughput AES-GCM Implementation on GPUs for Secure, Policy-Based Access to Massive Astronomical Catalogs: Discussion and Future Work

 \subsection{Future Directions}

-Future work will focus on three key areas: \begin{enumerate} \item Portability: Porting the parallel GHASH reduction kernel to open standards like OpenCL or HIP/ROCm to support a wider range of hardware accelerators. \item Identity Federation: Integrating the Access Control Module with federated identity providers (e.g., EduGain, ORCID) to facilitate seamless authentication for international collaborations. \item Attribute-Based Encryption: Exploring advanced cryptographic schemes where policies are mathematically embedded into the ciphertext itself, potentially reducing the reliance on a centralized online Policy Engine for every transaction. \end{enumerate}
+Future work will focus on four key areas: \begin{enumerate} \item Portability: Porting the parallel GHASH reduction kernel to open standards like OpenCL or HIP/ROCm to support a wider range of hardware accelerators. \item Identity Federation: Integrating the Access Control Module with federated identity providers (e.g., EduGain, ORCID) to facilitate seamless authentication for international collaborations. \item Attribute-Based Encryption: Exploring advanced cryptographic schemes where policies are mathematically embedded into the ciphertext itself, potentially reducing the reliance on a centralized online Policy Engine for every transaction. \item Block-size and AEAD upgrades: The modular AES core in GpuFitsCrypt isolates the cipher behind a clear interface, enabling future migration to wider block sizes such as Rijndael-256 / WAES-256 once standardized.
+Recent benchmarks \citep{malal_first_2026} indicate negligible performance penalty for this transition (approximately 0.3\% on RTX 4090).
+For deployment scenarios requiring nonce-misuse resistance (e.g., federated archives where multiple operators share a key), AES-GCM-SIV \citep{gueron_aes-gcm-siv_2017, gueron_aes-gcm-siv_2018} provides a drop-in alternative with stronger semantic guarantees. \end{enumerate}